ethagnawl/clojurescript-vim-fireplace-demo/README.md

 (start-nrepl-server!)                       ;; start nREPL server on 7888

-;; Some people run the following commands using Vim-Fireplace's `:CljEval` ;; command but I found that to be a little clunky to do manually.
+;; Some people run the following commands using Vim-Fireplace's `:CljEval` ;; command but I found that to be a little clunky.
 ;; If I do end up using this workflow regularly, I'll consider packaging these ;; steps up in a VimScript helper function.
 ;; Out of habit, I send them from vim to a parallel tmux pane using vim-slime.